Unturned3/Microdot/wiki/2_crossToolchain/3_build.md

 ### How to Work With Source Code Packages

+For every section below, you need to use the `tar` command to uncompress and untar the archives (such as `.tar.gz` or `.tar.xz`, etc).
+Then you need to change directory into the folder that's created by the untarred package.
+Instructions in these sections assume that you are starting in the untarred folder of a package.
+An example of how this is done is given in the _linux kernel headers_ section.

 ### linux kernel headers

 First, we will install the Linux kernel headers into the `$sysroot`